Man Utd teenager Alejandro Garnacho close to signing new contract - Paper Talk

 DAILY EXPRESS

-The LTA has been offered £415,000 ($500,000) from the WTA Tour if they lift their ban on Russian and Belarusian players from competing in this year's pre-Wimbledon grass court events.
+The LTA has been offered £415,000 ($500,000) from the WTA Tour if it lifts its ban on Russian and Belarusian players from competing in this year's pre-Wimbledon grass-court events.

 THE SCOTSMAN